And More Posts

 Location and Privacy

 The ideal location for your office nook depends entirely on the level of quiet you require.
 For maximum focus: Choose a space with a traditional door.
 For moderate noise: A barn door or a secluded corner away from the main living area works well.
 Maximising awkward spaces: If you believe you have no space for a home office, look for unused, awkward areas like a wide hallway, a deep closet, or even a section of an upstairs landing.
 Transforming these into a cozy, functional nook is a brilliant way to maximise your home's unused real estate.
+Create an area in your basement.
+Every square metre of your home is valuable, so don't waste it.

 Essential Design Elements